 I was given some beautiful books over Christmas on baking bread, and I just couldn’t wait to dive into them.
-They are still waiting patiently on my coffee table.
-As you know, I love baking bread and still bake fresh bread for our everyday meals, but I sure haven’t gotten too adventuresome lately.
+Months later they were still waiting patiently on my coffee table.
+That is until I laid eyes of the Sweet Russian Chocolate Braid.

 I always choose something that I haven’t made before.
-I read the recipe and technique of a Sweet Russian Chocolate Braid in a book called “The Best of Fine Cooking, Breads addition.
+When I read the recipe and technique of the Sweet Russian Chocolate Braid in “The Best of Fine Cooking, Breads addition”, I wanted to give it a try.
 It looked gorgeous and made my chocolate loving heart beat a little faster.
-I must say, this bread was delicious, but I found the dough very difficult to work with.
+The dough was difficult to work with.
 It was very wet and sticky.
 The recipe said this was normal.
-So while delicious, mine doesn’t exactly resemble the braid in in the book.
+So while delicious, mine doesn’t exactly resemble the braid in the book.
 I’m o.k. with that though because I think it still turned out gorgeous!

 - 1 cup whole milk